Sophira/kaptowka-docs/README.md

     What gives?**

     Occasionally the game does this, and it can be annoying.
-My personal theory was that the game spawns your bot in the previous sector but the bot gets stuck on something sometimes, and the pathfinding algorithm can't figure a way out to the cell you told it to go to.
+My personal theory is that the game spawns your bot in the previous sector but the bot gets stuck on something sometimes, and the pathfinding algorithm can't figure a way out to the cell you told it to go to.

-    The bot always seems to recover by the next sector somehow, but recently I discovereed a trick to work around it: If you use the `!cancel` command, and then direct the bot to go to the opposite side (left/right) of the board, the bot always seems to manage to make it there.
+    The bot always seems to recover by the next sector somehow, but recently I discovered a trick to work around it: If you use the `!cancel` command, and then direct the bot to go to the opposite side (left/right) of the board, the bot always seems to manage to make it there.
 For example, if you initially tried going to cell A1 and it didn't work, then you should